CenterForDigitalHumanities/rerum_server/API.md

 Deleted objects are not present in any B-Tree, but do exist as separate nodes that can be requested by the URI directly.
 A snapshot their position at the time of deletion persists in these deleted nodes.

-### `generator` Attribution
+### Generator Attribution

-RERUM associates a `foaf:Agent` with each action performed on an item in `__rerum.generatedBy`.
-An API key authenticated application requesting an overwrite, release, or delete action can only do so if they are the `generator` of the object the action is performed on.
+RERUM associates a `foaf:Agent` with each action performed on an item in `__rerum.generatedBy`which is referred to as the "Generator".
+An API key authenticated application requesting an overwrite, release, or delete action can only do so if they are the Generator of the object the action is performed on.
 If an unauthorized application attempts one of these actions a `401 Unauthorized` response is returned with an explanation on how to branch versions instead.

 Applications are _strongly_ encouraged to record their own assertions within the objects, as consuming applications may reliably use a combination of the authoritative `generatedBy` property and an intrinsic `creator` to establish a reliable attribution.